DetectionTeamUCAS/RetinaNet_Tensorflow_Rotation/README.md

 # Focal Loss for Dense Rotation Object Detection

 ## Abstract
 This repo is based on [Focal Loss for Dense Object Detection](https://arxiv.org/pdf/1708.02002.pdf), and it is completed by [YangXue](https://github.com/yangxue0827).

+**Notice: This repo has basically stopped updating, please refer to [new repo](https://github.com/Thinklab-SJTU/R3Det_Tensorflow) for the latest progress.**

 ## Performance
 **Due to the improvement of the code, the performance of this repo is gradually improving, so the experimental results in this file are for reference only.**